IBurn36360/Logger/README.md

 # IBurn36360\Logger

-A simple logging utility used to capture all PHP related issues in a formatted manner and keep them out of page output
+A simple logging utility used to capture all PHP related issues in a formatted manner and keep them out of page output.

 ## License